KordingLab/KordingLab.github.io/_people/luca_lonini.md

 ### About

-My current research at Northwestern/RIC is focused on predicting patient outcomes in the clinical rehabilitation domain using wearable sensors and machine learning models.
+My current research interests are focused on predicting patient outcomes in the clinical rehabilitation domain using wearable sensors and machine learning models.
 The overarching goal of this research is to: 1) build models that can help clinicians plan rehabilitation protocols; 2) understand the benefits of new rehab technologies in terms of functional recovery (e.g. does an advanced prosthetic leg allow a patient to walk more?).

 I received my MSc in Biomedical Engineering from University Campus Bio-medico of Rome, Italy and my PhD in Computer Science from Goethe University in Frankfurt, Germany.